 Why buyers should inquire

 If you are contemplating purchasing a co-op or condo unit in a building subject to FISP, you should know the status.
-A board may not adequately reserve for these repairs, requiring a special assessment on the unit owners/shareholders, or an increase in the maintenance/common charges.
+A board may not adequately reserve for these repairs, requiring a building special, assessment on the unit owners/shareholders, or an increase in the maintenance/common charges.
 Your board should have a plan to deal with the issues, which can become very expensive, and you should inquire about it.
 This could mean delaying other projects, such as a new roof or community room.
 Ideally, the board has a maintenance program, alleviating expenses from potential repairs, including those arising from Local Law 11 inspections.

 But, the public safety issue is even more critical.
 You want to make sure your building is safe for everyone, including you and your family.